Spoorthi600/AICTE_EDUNET/README.md

 using python programming language

-using CV2 and string libraries
+using CV2, os and  string libraries